 The initial focus of the Taskforce will involve assessing external cladding on residential and accommodation buildings three storeys or above, as well as hospitals, schools and aged care facilities two storeys or above.

 To view Taskforce reports on the non-compliant use of building materials in Victoria visit the Victorian Cladding Taskforce section of the Victorian Government’s planning website.

 Fire safety actions

-Recommended fire safety action for residents, building owners, owners’ corporations and facilities managers are outlined in the Taskforce Advisory Note 1: Fire Safety Actions (PDF) at the Department of Environment, Land, Water and Planning.
+Recommended fire safety action for residents, building owners, owners’ corporations and facilities managers are outlined in the Taskforce Advisory Note 1: Fire Safety Actions.

-Guidelines for fire safety on balconies (PDF) are available from the Metropolitan Fire Brigade.
+Guidelines for fire safety on balconies are available from Fire Rescue Victoria (previously known as Metropolitan Fire Brigade).

-For comprehensive information on the Victorian Statewide Cladding Audit, including resources for residents, owners, owner’s corporations and building practitioners visit Victorian Statewide Cladding Audit at Victorian Building Authority.
+For comprehensive information on the Victorian Statewide Cladding Audit, including resources for residents, owners, owners’ corporations and building practitioners, visit the Victorian Statewide Cladding Audit section of the Victorian Building Authority’s website.